Kiowa: Musicians and composers

 Kiowa music often is noted for its hymns that historically were accompanied by dance or played on the flute.
 Noted Kiowa composers of contemporary music include James Anquoe, noted for his contributions to Native American culture.
 Contemporary Kiowa musicians include Cornel Pewewardy, Tom Mauchahty-Ware, and Terry Tsotigh.

 Photographers

 Early Kiowa photographers include Parker McKenzie and his wife Nettie Odlety, whose photographs from 1913 are in the collection of the Oklahoma History Center.
 Kiowa photographer Horace Poolaw (1906–1984) was one of the most prolific Native American photographers of his generation.
 He documented the Kiowa people living near his community in Mountain View, Oklahoma, beginning the 1920s.
 His legacy is continued today by his grandson, Thomas Poolaw, a prominent Kiowa photographer and digital artist.

 Image gallery

 College

 The tribe in February 2020 chartered Bacone College in Muskogee, Oklahoma as its tribal college.
-In March Kiowa Tribal Historian Phil “Joe Fish” Dupoint began offering an 8-week course in the Kiowa language online through the college.
+Kiowa Tribal Historian Phil “Joe Fish” Dupoint taught the Kiowa language online through the college.